 Animals

-All animal experiments were performed in compliance with the National Guidelines for Animal Protection, Germany and conducted with the approval of local animal care committee of the Government of Oberbayern.
-Animals were kept in standard cages with ad libitum access to water and food in 12-h light/dark cycle and lived in Walter Brendel Center for Experimental Medicine, LMU Munich.
+All animal experiments were performed in compliance with the German National Guidelines for Animal Protection and conducted with the approval of the local animal care committee of the Government of Oberbayern.
+Animals were kept in standard cages with access to water and food ad libitum in a 12h light/dark cycle at the Walter Brendel Center for Experimental Medicine, LMU Munich.
 Mice were sacrificed with symptoms or at defined points.

 Tumor inoculation

-Mice were anesthetized i.p.
-7uL/g weight of a mixture of 1.02 mL 10% ketamine, 0.36 mL 2% Rompun and 4.86 ml 0.9% NaCL.
-A middle incision was made on the skin with a scalpel after disinfection with 10% povidone iodine solution.
-To avoid their cornea drying out, the eyes were covered with Bepanthen cream.
-The mice were immobilized on a stereotactic frame in a flat-skull position.
-After drilling a hole into the skull with a 23G needle tip according to the coordinate (1.0 mm anterior and 1.5mm right of the bregema), 1 μl cells in the supplement-free medium (1×105 murine GBM cells/μl or 5×104 human GBM cells/μl) was then slowly injected within 2 minutes with a 22G Hamilton syringe at 3mm depth (the syringe was vertically inserted 4mm and retracted 1mm).
-Afterwards, the syringe was retracted 1mm/min and the skin was sutured carefully.
+Mice were anesthetized IP using a weight of 7uL/g of a mixture of 1.02 mL 10% ketamine, 0.36 mL 2% Rompun and 4.86 ml 0.9% NaCl.
+A middle incision was made on the skin with a scalpel after disinfection with a 10% povidone iodine solution.
+To prevent the animals’ corneas drying out, their eyes were covered with Bepanthen cream.
+Mice were immobilized on a stereotactic frame in a flat-skull position.
+After drilling a hole into the skull with a 23G needle tip (coordinates 1.0 m anterior and 1.5mm right of the bregema), 1 μl of cells (1×105 murine GBM cells/μl or 5×104 human GBM cells/μl in a supplement-free medium) was slowly injected within two minutes with a 22G Hamilton syringe at a depth of 3mm (the syringe was vertically inserted 4mm and retracted 1mm).
+Afterward, the syringe was retracted 1mm/min, and the skin was carefully sutured.

 Mice tail vein injection

 Mice were anesthetized as previously described and placed in the restraining device.
-Wipe the tail with a gauze dampened with alcohol to disinfect the tail skin and increase the visibility of the vein.
-Immobilize the tail with non-dominant hand and align the needle parallel to the tail with beveled edge of the needle.
-Insert needle into the tail vein starting from the distant end.
-If the injection is successfully, blood should flash to the syringe and materials will flow easily during injection without resistance.
-If not, choose a new position (towards the base of the tail).
-Remove the needle after completing the administration and press the injection point gently with gauze (30-60 seconds) until bleeding stopped.
+The tail was wiped with an alcohol-dampened gauze to disinfect the tail skin and increase vein visibility.
+The tail was immobilized using the non-dominant hand, and the needle was aligned parallel to the tail with the beveled edge of the needle.
+The needle was inserted into the tail vein starting from the distal end.
+When the injection was successful, blood flashed into the syringe and the injected materials flowed smoothly without resistance.
+If injection was not successful, a new position toward the base of the tail was chosen.
+The needle was removed after completing the administration, and the injection point was gently pressed with gauze (30–60 seconds) until bleeding stopped.

 Tamoxifen-inducible Cre-LoxP system

-Cre-LoxP system was widely used technology for tracing cells or gene modification in vivo[77, 78].
-The system consisted of a single enzyme, Cre recombinase, which could recombine a pair of short target sequences called the Lox sequences.
-The gene Cre could be modified and fused with a mutant estrogen receptor (ERT2).
-ERT2 functioned as a specific receptor for tamoxifen and was unresponsive to natural estrogens or other physical steroids[79].
-In the absence of tamoxifen or hydro-tamoxifen, Cre-ERT2 protein was sequestered in the cytoplasm by heat shock protein 90[80], preventing the recombination events in the nucleus.
-In the transgenic mice that expressed within a defined cell population, tamoxifen injection allowed to trace these cells or their progeny at desired time.
+The Cre-LoxP system is a widely used technology for tracing cells or gene modifications in vivo[77, 78].
+The system consists of a single enzyme, Cre recombinase, which recombines a pair of short target sequences called the Lox sequences.
+The gene Cre can be modified and fused with a mutant estrogen receptor (ERT2), which acts as a tamoxifen specific receptor and does not bind natural estrogens or other physical steroids[79].
+In the absence of tamoxifen or hydro-tamoxifen, Cre-ERT2 protein is sequestered to the cytoplasm by heat shock protein 90[80], preventing nuclear recombination events.
+In transgenic mice that expressed Cre-LoxP in a defined cell population, tamoxifen injection enabled tracing of these cells or their progeny at desired times.

 Single cell preparation